napicella/usb-stick/README.md

 __Use cases__
 - Copy data between two different machines which are in two different not connected VPCs
 - Copy heapdump, logs, etc. from a prod machine down to your developer machine for deep investigations
+- You use AWS Systems Manager Session Manager to ssh to your instances

 __what about scp ?__
 __scp__ requires the source host and destination host to be routable, i.e. the hosts are in the same network or they have a public addressable ip.